rhyst/linak-controller/README.md

 - Try reducing the `connection-timeout`.
 I have found that it can work well set to just `1` second.
 You may find that a low connection timeout results in failed connections sometimes though.
 - Use the server mode.
 Run the script once with `--server` which will start a persistent server and maintain a connection to the desk.
 Then when sending commands (like `--stand` or `--sit`) just add the additional argument `--forward` to forward the command to the server.
 The server should already have a connection so the desk should respond much quicker.

-### "abort" on MacOS
+### Error message "abort" on MacOS

 On MacOS the process may quit with a vague message like `abort`.
 This could be because the application running the process doesn't have access to Bluetooth.
 To provide access, open `System Preferences -> Security & Privacy -> Privacy -> Bluetooth` and drag the application running the process into the list (eg. Terminal or iTerm2).
 [More info at the `bleak` issue](https://github.com/hbldh/bleak/issues/438#issuecomment-787125189)

-### Scanning returns no devices on MacOS 12 (Monterey)
+### Scanning and connection issues on MacOS 12 (Monterey)

-It seems like it is no longer possible to scan for devices on MacOS 12, [see this bleak issue for more info](https://github.com/hbldh/bleak/issues/635#issuecomment-988054876).
-You should acquire the UUID of your device using [Bluetility](https://github.com/jnross/Bluetility) or similair and avoid using the `--scan` function.
+There was a bug with MacOS 12 that prevents connecting to bluetooth devices with this script [see this issue](https://github.com/rhyst/idasen-controller/issues/33) or [this bleak issue for more info](https://github.com/hbldh/bleak/issues/635#issuecomment-988054876).

+You should update to MacOS 12.3 which fixes this issue.

 ## Recipes